A General and Transferable Local Hybrid Functional for Electronic Structure Theory and Many-Fermion Approaches: Theory

 with the dimensionless functions

 and

 $y_{\sigma}$ has been defined as

-We note in passing that these equations are derived with the help of the second-order gradient expansion of the kinetic energy density. \cite{Brack.Jennings.ea:On.1976, Perdew.Kurth.ea:Accurate.1999} The parameters $\lambda_X = 0.6866$ and $\beta_X = 79.873$ were then fitted to the hydrogen atom by minimizing $\lambda_X$ under the constrained of $F_{\text{X}}^{\text{SC}}$ being a strictly monotonic increasing function of $s^2$.\cite{Tao.Mo:Accurate.2016} Contrary, in the local hybrid TMHF, we set $\lambda_X = 1$ to keep the exact exchange energy gauge, and fitting to the Lieb--Oxford bound of two-electron densities. \cite{Holzer.Franzke:Local.2022} While we find that the TM ansatz yielded remarkable good energies of two-electron systems in the high-density limit, TMHF excelled in the low-density, strongly interacting limit.
-We therefore suggest to interpolate between these two limits based on the density, using the simple interpolation scheme
+We note in passing that these equations are derived with the help of the second-order gradient expansion of the kinetic energy density. \cite{Brack.Jennings.ea:On.1976, Perdew.Kurth.ea:Accurate.1999} The parameters $\lambda = 0.6866$ and $\beta_{1e} = 79.873$ were then fitted to the hydrogen atom by minimizing $\lambda$ under the constrained of $F_{\text{X}}^{\text{SC}}$ being a strictly monotonic increasing function of $s^2$.\cite{Tao.Mo:Accurate.2016} Contrary, in our new approach any one electron density will be exact for the local exchange part.
+Therefore, another way of determining the optimal parameter $\beta_{\text{X}}$ for general applications needs to be used, which will be outlined later.
+Contrary, the value for $\beta_{1e} = 79.873$ can be kept for other purposes, as for example in the construction of pure local density based quantities as the LMF or correlation parts.